-The minimum funding amount that can be applied per project is \$250,000.
+The minimum funding amount that can be applied for eligible projects is \$250,000.
 There is no cap on the amount of funding that can be applied for as long as the project is of a transformational scale and meets the criteria of the WestInvest program.